keesschollaart81/vsts-sprint-goal/Marketplace.md

 ## Usage

-First you set your goal (screenshot 1), a goal is set per sprint (or 'iteration') and optionally per team if teams share the same sprint.
+First you set your goal (screenshot 1), a goal is set per sprint (or 'iteration') and optionally per team if multiple teams share the same sprint.

 After setting the goal, the goal will be shown in the tab-label on every page within the sprint (screenshot 2)